 Petit juries and grand juries are specifically excluded from coverage under the Act.
 Va.
 Code Ann. § 2.2-3703.A.2.

-The Executive Secretary of the Supreme Court of Virginia maintains a publicly viewable database of criminal case information as provided in Va.
+The Executive Secretary of the Supreme Court of Virginia maintains a publicly viewable online database of criminal case information including most of the circuit and general district courts as provided in Va.
 Code Ann. § 17.1-293.1.